-Chris lectures principally in vineyard establishment and management, vine protection, and sustainable viticulture, and is also the manager of Plumpton’s 10-hectare vineyard and a committee member of Wine GB South-East.
-Chris’ principal research interests lie in climate change, disease monitoring and vineyard sustainability, and he is a member of the Life+ Adviclim research group.
+Chris lectures principally in vineyard establishment and management, vine protection, and sustainable viticulture and is also the manager of Plumpton’s 10-hectare vineyard and a committee member of Wine GB South-East.
+Chris’ principal research interests lie in climate change, disease monitoring and vineyard sustainability, he is also a member of the Life+ Adviclim research group.

 He has presented at conferences in France, Austria, Germany, Spain, Australia, China, New Zealand Portugal and the USA, and led the team that delivered the academic programme for the highly successful ninth International Cool Climate Wine Symposium, held in Brighton (UK) in May 2016.

 Paul Harley, Programme Manager for Wine Business, joined the wine industry in 2001 working in the wine trade in London.
 In 2006, he was awarded the WSET Champagne Scholarship whilst studying for his WSET Diploma.
 After six successful years in wine retail Paul joined Plumpton in 2007 as Wine Sales Manager and has progressed through the ranks to lead and develop the Wine Business degree provision at Plumpton College.